-Our Health Educator Network—health-care professionals and lupus specialists who provide individualized answers—have seen their inquires triple in the last week.
+Our Health Educator Network—health-care professionals and lupus specialists who provide individualized answers—have received many questions regarding lupus and COVID-19.
 The following are questions they’ve been frequently asked and their answers.
 See also: Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers

 A cloth face covering is different from a facemask worn by medical professionals.
 It will help you to be safer when you must be out in public but it will not protect you completely.
 Please continue to follow the guidelines to stay at home as much as possible, wash your hands frequently, disinfect surfaces, and avoid touching your face.